alysonbennett/Burger/README.md

 ## Issues

-Due to time constraints, this application is still under development.

-Moving forward, work needs to be done on the handlebars to correctly show the burgers available and the burgers that have been devoured.
-Also, the CSS file needs to be filled in to have a more polished looking site.
+This application is still under development.
+Moving forward, the CSS file needs to be worked on to make this application look more like a professional page.

 ## Questions